EC2 HTTP latency

 Proxy port

-It is the port where the proxy server listens to the requests.
-You can tune it using the PROXY_PORT
+Port where the proxy server listens to the requests.
+Tune it by using the PROXY_PORT environment variable.

 # provide the port for proxy server